ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 i got some pictures for u but we're going out to dinner soon i dunno where

+reading some things today, just want a lot of coffee 🥹

 ------------------
 # Oct
 ------------------